 How to Dose

 Due to edibles’ delayed onset and their duration, users must find their way with trial and error.
 First, consumers must read the packaging to understand its dosing information.
-Edible packaging includes milligram dosages by serving and by package to fully inform the consumer of what they’re ingesting.
+Edible packaging includes milligram dosages by serving and by package to fully inform consumers of what they’re ingesting.
+Another critical factor is whether the edible is consumed on an empty stomach, as an individual who ingests an edible without eating beforehand will feel the effects much more quickly than someone with a full stomach.

-A rule of thumb for beginners is to start with a single dose of 1 to 5 mg of THC.
+So, we’ve learned how to properly dose depending on milligrams of THC, but how long do edibles take to kick in?
+A general rule for beginners is to start with a single dose of 1 to 5 milligrams of THC.
 Consumers should then wait 2 to 4 hours to evaluate its effects before consuming more.

 Where to Purchase Edibles